The name of this association shall be the Waycroft-Woodlawn Civic Association

 office or position for the remainder of the term.

-second Tuesday evening of the month unless decided otherwise at a previous general
+on the second Tuesday evening of the month unless decided otherwise at a previous general

 meeting or by the executive board.